zvictor/ArgueJS/README.md

 * "global" (or __.type.global)
 * "Arguments" (or __.type.Arguments)

+The relation of ArgueJS with `undefined` and `null` values is detail explained at our Wiki page [Null and Undefined types](https://github.com/zvictor/ArgueJS/wiki/Null-and-Undefined-types)

 ## Optional parameters

 Optional parameters are great to avoid a mess of conditional clauses at the beggining of your method.